Get Started with PHP

 Sign up with your work email address

-You must set up and install PHP, and Plivo’s PHP SDK to send your first SMS.
-Here’s how.
+You must set up and install PHP and Plivo’s PHP SDK before you send your first message.

 Install PHP